Henry Duncan Grants

 Information for Current Grantholders

-We have created a template that you can use for your report.
-However, if you have already produced a report for another funder that covers the work we have funded, we are happy to accept that.
+If you have already produced a report for another funder that covers the work we have funded, we are happy to accept that.
 Even if it doesn’t cover everything you want to report to us, some of the information may be relevant so it is well worth checking to see what you could use so you minimise any extra work.
 Please email the completed document to us at firstname.lastname@example.org.

 If you need any guidance or support to complete your progress report, please feel free to contact us.